DEIB-GECO/genereg/doc/source/tcga.rst

 ``extract_expression(tumor, platform, gencode_version)``

 	The EXTRACT_EXPRESSION operation extracts expression values from TCGA for all the genes of interest and their candidate regulatory genes.
-Intermediate result files are exported locally during the execution of the function, while the final dataframes are returned as Pandas dataframes and exported locally in the Excel files 'Gene Expression - InterestGenes.xlsx' and 'Gene Expression - RegulatoryGenes.xlsx'.
+Intermediate result files are exported locally during the execution of the function, while the final dataframes are returned as Pandas dataframes and exported locally in the Excel files 'Gene_Expression-InterestGenes.xlsx' and 'Gene_Expression-RegulatoryGenes.xlsx'.

 	**Parameters:**